CloudCIX/robot/README.md

 # Robot
+ - Robot Host is a generic name given to a virtualised physical server.
+Every Region POD has a Robot Server.
-Robot is an appliance.
-It is the Regional Cloud Infrastructure Provisioning Tool of CloudCIX.
-Robot runs Ubunto 18.04 and KVM.
+ - Robot is the name given to a software application running in a VM on the Robot Host.
+Robot is the Regional Cloud Infrastructure Provisioning Tool of CloudCIX.
+Robot runs on Ubuntu 20.04 and KVM.
+  - Robot Host also contains an NFS server.

 # Minimum Hardware Requirements
   -  Single Processor Quad Core